Alfresco/docs-alfresco/sync-service/3.1/admin/index.md

 5. Create a folder rule that applies the aspect to newly created and updated content.

-    Follow the steps in [Creating a rule](https://docs.alfresco.com/6.1/tasks/library-folder-rules-define-create.html)(#LINK).
+    Follow the steps in [Defining rules for a folder]({% link content-services/6.1/using/content/rules.md %}#defining-rules-for-a-folder).

     Make sure you select the **Rule applies to subfolders** check box, so that the new aspect is automatically applied to new content added to the current folder and subfolders.

-    See [Applying rules to folders](https://docs.alfresco.com/6.1/concepts/library-folder-rules.html)(#LINK) for more details.
+    See [Folder rules]({% link content-services/6.1/using/content/rules.md %}) for more details.

 6. Update the following property in `alfresco-global.properties` to include your custom model and aspect: